DNA. Officially known as deoxyribonucleic acid. Also otherwise known as the building block of life.

 In 1975 scientists decided to voluntarily place a moratorium on research for rDNA as concerns were expressed that there was great potential for dangerous organisms to be created and introduced to the general public.
 The moratorium was limited to experiments that were regarded as especially risky.
 The public, particularly the religiously motivated, addressed this moratorium as proof that there still was consciousness in those scientists.

-At that time more concerns were expressed on how any control could be imposed to military research and applications pertaining to biological warfare.
+At that time more concerns were expressed on how any control could be imposed on military research and applications pertaining to biological warfare.
 Even though this kind of warfare has been banned, there is significant concern that this ban only led to experiments performed in deeper secrecy.
 With so many commercial uses already released, it is a logical assumption that there are dangerous military applications already formulated and ready to be used.

 What are the claims?

-The fight is led by the Organic Consumers Association, Greenpeace, Concerned Scientists and prominent people.
+The fight is led by the Organic Consumers Association, Greenpeace, Concerned Scientists, and prominent people.
 The claims against GMO foods are:

 - GMO is harmful to humans as it is not produced naturally